Have questions? We’ve got answers.

 What are the typical closing costs?

 Closing costs range from 3-4% to over 10% of the purchase price, depending on the cost and type of property.
 Regardless of the price of the property, you will need to pay to initiate or transfer the fideicomiso, or bank trust, to your name, and pay both an attorney and a notary for their time and work.
 These fees typically add up to approx. $4,000 USD.
 Additionally, you will need to pay acquisition taxes of 2.5% of the property’s value.
 Lastly, you will also have some smaller expenses associated with escrow services, surveys, legal certificates and appraisal, usually less than $1,000 USD.
+You can see an example of the buyer’s closing costs here.
+For more details on costs related to selling a property, see our Seller’s Guide here.

 How long will it take to close on a new purchase?